 6 invisible stalker

-Unless you want the creature as your majordomo or are naturally friends with such a creature (see above), a better alternative for summond creatures may be to put them into a Sequester or summon them with Glyph of Warding
+Unless you want the creature as your majordomo or are naturally friends with such a creature (see above), a more economic alternative for summond creatures may be to put them into a Sequester or summon them with Glyph of Warding.

 Constructs